dell-cloud-marketplace/docker-redis/README.md

     redis-cli -a mypass

-### Configuring Redis as a LRU Cache
+### Advanced Example 2
+Redis facilitates a LRU cache.
 In order to run Redis as a cache that will delete older entries when the memory fills up, you will need to provide the following additional environment variables:

     sudo docker run -d -p 6379:6379 -e REDIS_MODE="LRU" -e REDIS_MAXMEMORY="256mb" --name redis dell/redis